'Most wanted' fugitive may be in Alberta, Canada's largest homicide unit warns | CBC News

 "We need information that would lead us to where [Teixeira] is right now.
 And if we have that information, IHIT and its partners will act anywhere in the country.
 We will go where that credible information arises."

-Police say Teixeira is known to use the food-delivery service Skip The Dishes.
+Teixeira is known to use the food-delivery service Skip The Dishes, police said.
 A safety advisory was sent to staff alerting them to that information.

 Teixeira is described as: